Saurav-Paul/AI-virtual-assistant-python/README.md

 ## Parsing contest

-Parsing contest is really very similar to the parsing problem.
-It will parse all the problems of that contest.
+Parsing contest is the same as parsing problems using the competitive companion.
+Just write command,

-A very simple command for this is given below,
+> jarvis -cp parse

+then it will start listening, then just open the contest link and click the browser extension, it will parse all the problems and create a folder for each contest with their test cases.

+Also, the contest can be parsed without competitive companion though I don't recommend this. the command is given below,

 > jarvis -cp contest